-St John's Church Hall redevelopment into St John's Community Centre, Buglawton, Congleton
+St John's Community Centre, Buglawton, Congleton

-St John's planned to refurbish the kitchen in the Church Hall, but God and our then Curate The Revd Lynne Cullens had other plans and led us on a new path which was much more challenging.
-This was now our mission...to show God's love by serving the community and church across the Parish of Congleton by transforming two weary buildings- a derelict schoolmaster's house and an under-used Church Hall, into a Community Centre, ran by St John's.
+St John's planned to refurbish the kitchen in the church hall, but God and our then Curate The Revd Lynne Cullens had other plans and led us on a new path which was much more challenging.
+This was now our mission... to show God's love by serving the community and church across the Parish of Congleton by transforming two weary buildings- a derelict schoolmaster's house and an under-used church hall, into a Community Centre, ran by St John's.

-We first needed to make our Church Hall structurally sound.
+We first needed to make our church hall structurally sound.
 The 150-year-old iron nails were barely holding the roof slates in place, so it was a relief to find that most slates were in good condition.
 A vapour barrier (the Victorians didn't have such materials) was fitted and the slates refitted with copper galvanised nails.
-Cast steel guttering and downspouts finished off the roof.
+Cast steel guttering and down-spouts finished off the roof.
 Stone masonry was re-pointed, and all the old windows were replaced with heritage glazed units.